 How to Use Forskolin

 Like many supplements that are commonly used for weight loss, there are many disreputable companies selling what they claim to be forskolin extract that are dangerous and contain unnamed ingredients.
-I recommended pure forskolin if you choose to try it out for yourself.
+If you buy forskolin, it’s best to go with pure forskolin extract.
 For safety reasons, it’s important to only purchase supplements from trusted companies, follow dosing instructions carefully.
 If you take medications or have concerns then be sure to take these supplements under the supervision of your doctor.

 Only doctors can prescribe inhaled or intravenous forskolin.
 If you believe these treatments may be beneficial to you, please see your healthcare provider for advice on the appropriate forskolin dosage that you should take.